 Training is a big component of this program.
 Demonstration sites are currently the nodes of a training network.
-Around each demonstration site, neighboring farmers are invited to learn and discuss the technologies being demonstrated, as well as interact with fellow farmers using the technology, Extension agents, and private industry representatives.
+Around each demonstration site, neighboring farmers are invited to learn and discuss the technologies being demonstrated and interact with fellow farmers using the technology, Extension agents, and private industry representatives.
 Field days and workshops are also hosted at or near demonstration sites.
 The data collected from each demonstration site is a crucial part of the technology evaluation and training efforts.

 For questions about accessibility or to request accommodations, contact Extension Communications and Marketing at 334-844-5696 or email@example.com.